qudent/qudent.github.io/_posts/2022-07-25-convex-knowledge.md

 ## Footnotes
 [^1]: We could have defined it by density operators as well, but it seems to me that the formalism introduced later won't easily work that way anymore.
-[^2]: With $\delta_{d,e}$ denoting the Kronecker delta, i.e. $\delta_{d,e}=1$ if $d=e$ and $0$ otherwise.

 [^3]: Allowing transition probabilities that sum to less than 1 - i.e. allowing to lose probability mass - won't change the equivalence relation/classes, but is helpful for describing the output condition of a query algorithm later.

 [^4]: We could have exchanged the order of steps $2$ and $3.$

-[^5]: I.e. the vectors which are $1$ on $d$ resp. $d'\in D',$ and $0$ everywhere else.

 [^9]: I think one can obtain a more elegant description of possible transformations by adapting the parallel developments by [Gutoski and Watrous](https://arxiv.org/pdf/quant-ph/0611234.pdf) and[Chiribella, D'Ariano, and Perinotti](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.80.022339).
 But I don't see a use of that as of this note.

 [^10]: If one looks into the definitions, one can see that the "states of quasiknowledge" construction is related to a [Grothendieck group construction](https://en.wikipedia.org/wiki/Grothendieck_group).
+I looked into Wikipedia to read that this has his name from a specific case "which resulted in the development of [K-theory](https://en.wikipedia.org/w/index.php?title=K-theory&oldid=1072713370)".
+What's written there looks formally quite similar to what I do here, though I don't understand it in detail.
+So maybe one can call these thoughts "K-theory on the space of probabilistic transformations?"

 [^13]: A side remark: $\mathcal{S}_{\mathrm{quant}}\subset\mathcal{S}^\pm_{\mathrm{quant}}$ should be isomorphic to the algebra of complex positive semidefinite $E\times E$ matrices (as a subset of the Hermitian matrices), with elementwise addition and multiplication.
 One can derive this by considering the [unitary equivalence of purifications of quantum states](https://quantumcomputing.stackexchange.com/questions/9368/why-do-purifications-only-differ-by-a-local-unitary).

-[^15]: Although conversely, a preimage of a SOK is _not_ necessarily a SOK.

-[^6]: In the quantum case, this would correspond to Hadamard products of Gram matrices and tensor products of state collections.

 [^17]: Apparently, [this Oberwolfach seminar](https://homepages.cwi.nl/~monique/ow-seminar-sdp/) contains a lecture on infinite-dimensional semidefinite optimization.
-[^26]: I looked into Wikipedia to read that this has his name from a specific case "which resulted in the development of [K-theory](https://en.wikipedia.org/w/index.php?title=K-theory&oldid=1072713370)".
-What's written there looks formally quite similar to what I do here, though I don't understand it in detail.
-So maybe one can call these thoughts "K-theory on the space of probabilistic transformations?"
-[^27]: To fulfill the vector space axiom that $\alpha X + \beta X=(\alpha+\beta)X,$ we needed the modding out operation that took us from CPMs to SOKs.